longturn/freeciv21/docs/Coding/hacking.rst

 For variable length list of fx units and cities Freeciv21 uses a :code:`genlist`, which is implemented in :file:`utility/genlist.cpp`.
 By some macro magic type specific macros have been defined, avoiding much trouble.

-For example a Tile struct (the pointer to it we call :code:`ptile`) has a unit list, :code:`ptile->units`; to iterate though all the units on the Tile you would do the following:
+For example a tile struct (the pointer to it we call :code:`ptile`) has a unit list, :code:`ptile->units`; to iterate though all the units on the tile you would do the following:

 .. code-block:: rst